Virgin Orbit: Launch site in the UK

 Virgin Orbit agreed to launch space flights from Spaceport Cornwall in a project partly funded by the UK Space Agency.

 Virgin Orbit's first and only UK launch took place on January 9, 2023.
 The rocket failed to reach orbit.

 Launch site in Brazil

 In April 2021, the Brazilian Space Agency disclosed the company among those selected to operate orbital launches from the Alcantara Launch Center in Brazil.
 On June 27, 2022, Virgin Orbit announced a Brazil-based subsidiary, Virgin Orbit Brasil Ltda, to facilitate launches from the Alcantara Launch Center.
 The Brazil-based launch center is just two degrees south of the Equator, allowing launches to almost every orbital inclination.
-In the end, no launches from Brazilia took place.
+In the end, no launches from Brazil took place.

 Launch site in Australia

-In September 2022, Virgin Orbit signed an agreement with Wagner Corporation to base a 747-400 launch aircraft at Toowoomba Wellcamp Airport in Queensland with a demonstrator launch planned for 2024.
+In September 2022, Virgin Orbit signed an agreement with Wagners to base a 747-400 launch aircraft at Toowoomba Wellcamp Airport in Queensland with a demonstrator launch planned for 2024.
 In the end, no launches from Australia were performed.